 The small gram-sized bars bear the likeness of the Statue of Liberty on their reverse side together with an inscription of the words LIBERTY and MINI-GRAM or MAXI-GRAM (for the 5 gram bar).
 The year 1985 with the copyright sign in front of it appears below that inscription.
 The 1 oz and 10 oz platinum bars display several small boxes with the CREDIT SUISSE name in a diagonal pattern on the reverse of the bars.

 Credit Suisse gold bars are 99.99% pure and produced at the Valcambi Suisse refinery in a wide variety of sizes.
 The smaller sizes of 1 gram, 2 gram, 5 gram, 10 gram and 20 gram are perhaps more commonly available for sale online.
 However, the availability of Credit Suisse gold bullion bars online is quite limited compared with the other major producers listed on this page.
 The bars are much more often traded on the secondary market though.
-The only Credit Suisse gold bars with artistic designs are the Liberty gold bars that have an image of the American Statue of Liberty on their reverse side.
+Only Credit Suisse's Liberty gold bars bear an artistic design.
+They display an image of the American Statue of Liberty on their reverse side.
 Other bars show a diagonal pattern of multiple boxes with the Credit Suisse logo on the reverse.
 The front side of the bars shows the Credit Suisse logo, assayer's stamp, serial number, purity and weight information.
 The gold bars are eligible for inclusion in a Precious Metals IRA.

 The Credit Suisse Gold Bar page gives more information about the gold bars that Credit Suisse issues and allows you to compare current prices.